hermonochy/QuizMaster/README.md

 ---

-Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
-Please add some extra quizzes for others.
-This repository welcomes contributions from everyone via pull request.
+Engage with QuizMaster, where creating and playing quizzes is fun and interactive!
+We welcome contributions to enhance this project further—if you have new quizzes to share, please submit a pull request to [the submodule for quizzes](https://github.com/QuizMaster-world/Quizzes).

-*Warning: Many of the example quizzes are written by AI or schoolchildren, so may contain incorrect or silly information.*
+*Please note: Some example quizzes may contain inaccuracies, as they have been contributed by AI or younger audiences from the [Oxcobu](https://oxcobu.github.io/) branch at [Cheney School](https://github.com/Cheney-School).*

 ## Future Work